aritraghsh09/GaMPEN/docs/source/Getting_Started.md

 ## GPU Support

-If you are using a GPU, then you would need to make sure that the appropriate CUDA and cuDNN versions are installed.
-The appropriate version is decided by the versions of your installed Python libraries.
-For detailed instructions on how to enable GPU support for Tensorflow, please see [this link](https://www.tensorflow.org/install/source#linux).
+If you are using an NVIDIA GPU, then you would need to make sure that the appropriate CUDA and cuDNN versions are installed.
+See [this link](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) for more details.